TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * nums[]: positions of stalls
   * k: number of cows
 - You must place k cows in these stalls such that:
-- ðŸ‘‰ The minimum distance between any two cows is maximized.
+- 👉 The minimum distance between any two cows is maximized.
 ---

 ## 2. Constraints

-- 2 â‰¤ n â‰¤ 10^5
+- 2 ≤ n ≤ 10^5
-- 2 â‰¤ k â‰¤ n
+- 2 ≤ k ≤ n
 - Stall positions up to 10^9
-- Order is NOT guaranteed â†’ must sort
+- Order is NOT guaranteed → must sort
 ---

 ## 3. Edge Cases

-- All stalls at the same position â†’ answer = 0
+- All stalls at the same position → answer = 0
-- If k = 2 â†’ answer = max distance between farthest stalls
+- If k = 2 → answer = max distance between farthest stalls
-- Large values â†’ must use long safe math
+- Large values → must use long safe math
-- Positions not sorted â†’ sorting is required
+- Positions not sorted → sorting is required
 ---

 ## 4. Examples